-Bonsai does not generate or provide 1099 forms, except for users that fit within very specific criteria (see 1099-K criteria below).
+Bonsai provides 1099-K forms for users that fit within specific criteria (see 1099-K criteria below).

 It is important to note that freelancers are often confused about 1099s and unless you are paying subcontractors, filing an 1099 form is not a requirement for an independent contractor.
 A 1099 form is a requirement for your client and are typically used by freelancers just to help them calculate their income for the year.

 With this in mind, Bonsai does not provide 1099-NEC or 1099-MISC forms to users.
 This is because users are not employed by Bonsai as independent contractors, they simply use Bonsai to run their business.